 The more money you save by planning in advance, the more money you allow yourself to maximize your trip on leisure and activities, but also on upcoming expenses in your life once you return from vacation.

 Use a Card With Travel Rewards

-Now, this is something that I need to personally do a better job of: using your travel rewards credit card.
+Now, this is something that I need to personally do a better job of: using the best travel rewards credit card.

 Many credit cards offer increased reward points on travel or hotels.
 As these purchases tend to be larger, this is a great way to earn cash back on money you'll be spending anyway.